Offirmo/offirmo-monorepo--2021-legacy/4-tools/node-typescript-compiler/README.md

 ```

 Node requirements: unknown.
 I'm using the latest LTS but I believe it should work for older node >=4,
 thus I'm not enforcing the node version.
-But not promising anything either.
+Not promising anything either.

 ## Usage

-***WARNING*** You should strive to have a working tsc setup with a `tsc`+`tsconfig.json` before using this tool.
-It'll be easier to know where the errors are from.
+***WARNING* You should have a working TypeScript setup with a `tsc`+`tsconfig.json` before using this tool.**
+It'll be easier to know where the errors are from: your setup or this tool?

 The module exposes a unique function, `compile({tscOptions}, [files], [{options}])`:
 * `tscOptions` is a hashmap of [tsc options](https://www.typescriptlang.org/docs/handbook/compiler-options.html)
   * Note: you're better re-using a `tsconfig.json` and using just `{ project: '.' }` to refer to it
-* `files` is an optional array of files to compile, if not implied through `tscOptions`
+* `files` is an optional array of files to compile, if not implied through `tscOptions` (force it to `undefined` if you need the 3rd param)
 * `options` is an optional hash of:
   * `verbose: boolean` (default `false`) explain what's happening and display more detailed errors
   * `banner: string` (default `node-typescript-compiler:`) what is displayed as the first line of stdout